-Album “III” out now: After a straight #1 entry in the Portuguese charts with his second album “Ensemble”, composer Rui Massena is now releasing his new album on Universal’s Deutsche Grammophon label.
+Album “III” out now: After a straight #1 entry in the Portuguese charts with his second album “Ensemble”, composer Rui Massena just released his new album on Universal’s Deutsche Grammophon label.
 “III” includes all-original material composed on the piano, recorded in Oporto and Berlin, but introduces a series of progressive, electronic elements in the enveloping tranquillity of his trademark piano sound.

 More about Rui Massena